mariadb-operator/mariadb-operator/docs/METRICS.md

 ## Operator metrics

-In order to expose the operator internal metrics, please refer to the [recommended installation](../README.md#recommended-installation) flavour.
+In order to expose the operator internal metrics, you may install the operator Helm chart passing the `metrics.enabled = true` value.
+Refer to the [Helm documentation](./HELM.md) for further detail.

 ## Exporter